 Assigning a new value to

-str isn't a problem.
+str doesn't pose a problem.
 Assigning a new value to

 hello, however, results in an error.
 Xcode tells us that it cannot assign a new value to